-Here's how... to visit a museum without leaving home

-You know the excitement and educational value of visiting museums and how they can inspire young minds.
+Here's how use without to visit a museum without leaving home You know the excitement and educational value of visiting museums and how they TOU KNOW THE EXCILENTEIN AND EQUCATIONAL VALUE OF VISIONS THUSEUNS AND HOW THEY CAN INSPIRE YOUNG minds.
 But it isn't always possible to go and visit them in person.

-Thanks to the internet, you and your children can now enjoy the latest activities at the UK's leading museums without leaving home.
+Thanks to the internet, you and your children can now enjoy the latest activities from the UK's leading museume without leaving home.
+Let us show you how with the start of the show you how with I nanks to the internet, you and your children can now enjoy the latest activities from the leading museums without leaving home.
 Let us show you how with www.show.me.uk